It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 - X-Pack monitoring features and Marvel can be used only to send monitoring data between Elasticsearch clusters that are running the same version.

 - If you install ECE on AWS, you likely need to modify the cluster endpoint, as the public hostname resolves to a different IP address externally than it does internally on the cluster.

 - ECE is unable to support VMotion functionality in VMWare.
 To use ECE, you must disable VMotion.

 - When you use virtualization resources, make sure that you avoid resource overallocation.

 adminuser on the administration console cluster that backs the Cloud UI is not supported.
 This is the

 admin-console-elasticsearchcluster that gets created during the ECE installation.

 Do not change the generated password for the

-adminuser on the administration console deployment or you risk losing administrative access to your installation.
+adminuser on the administration console cluster or you risk losing administrative access to your cluster.

 Some additional limitations apply when securing your installation.
 To learn more, see Secure Elastic Cloud Enterprise.